Login

 6. What should I do if I fail to comply with the right of first refusal?

 If, as a property owner, you fail to disclose the sale to the holder of the right of first refusal, you should expect certain consequences.
-If a purchase is still possible, the person entitled to the right of first refusal can file a claim.
+If a purchase is still possible, the person entitled to first refusal can file a claim for a right of first refusal.
 If the purchase is no longer possible, you will be liable for damages.

-7. Can a right of first refusal be evaded?
+7. Can a right of first refusal be avoided?

 Property owners can evade rights of first refusal by bequeathing or giving away the property.
 An inheritance or a gift is not deemed in law to be subject to a right of first refusal.
 In this case, beneficiaries of a right of first refusal cannot exercise this right.

-An example to illustrate this point: person A owns a property.
+An example: person A owns a property.
 Person B has a right of first refusal on this property.
 If person A makes a gift of the house or bequeaths it to person C, person B cannot exercise their right of first refusal.

-8. How does right of first refusal work in the case of a condominium property?
+8. How does the right of first refusal work in the case of a condominium property?

 A condominium owner has no statutory right of first refusal vis-à-vis third parties or other condominium owners.